Aileen Minor Garden Antiques and Decorative Arts

 Price: Please contact us for price

 Description: Large cast iron bench in the Fern Pattern in old white paint.
 Late 19th or very early 20th century.
-This large bench matches the design of the fern pattern seating set #16254 on this website or can be purchased singly.
 It measures 33 1/2"h. and 58"W. This botanical pattern is often call Fern and Blackberry and originated in England in the 19th century and then was quickly copied by American foundries.
+SOLD

 $